Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Substance Use and Addiction in Diverse Populations

-- Advanced Co-Occuring Trauma and Addiction
+- Advanced Co-Occurring Trauma and Addiction

 While much of your coursework is designed to hit the requirements of licensure, you’ll find there is considerable flexibility in most master’s programs to investigate your own particular interests.
-Research projects, internships placements, and class projects can all be designed around topics that inspire you.
+Research projects, internship placements, and class projects can all be designed around topics that inspire you.

 Master’s in Substance Abuse Counseling Degrees Help Build Your Required Experiential Training Hours